dieharders/brain-dump/README.md

 - ✅ Inspect & optimize document chunking (for RAG)
 - ✅ Long-term memory (scrape website, file, raw text)
 - ✅ Save chat history
-- ❌ Build agents with access to tools
+- ✅ Build agents with access to tools
 - ❌ Create and execute jobs
-- ❌ Source citations in chat
+- ❌ Display source citations in chat
-- ❌ Explore/Share model configs from community
+- ❌ Explore/Share model configs and tools from community
-- ❌ Use voice to speak to Ai and text-to-speech to hear responses

 ## How to Run